davestewart/davestewart-content/content/blog/work/hackathon-guide/index.md

 Additionally, you should make sure you're considerate to others who may need to focus!
 Turn off your audio alerts, be conscious of those around you, don't type like you're paying tribute to [Fred Astaire](https://www.youtube.com/watch?v=IQFamAFNALE&ab_channel=MsMojo) (I've been there, it's not cool) and be mindful that folks may be feeling the time pressure, or lacking sleep on the second day.

 Additionally, make sure the software you plan to use works on the laptop you're going to use, and ideally do a dry-run perhaps at a coffee shop before the event.
-If you need access to code consider cloning the repositories you need locally, so if there is an Internet outage you're not freaking out because you didn't prepare.
+If you need access to code consider cloning any repositories or previous projects you need locally, so if there is an Internet outage you definitely have the code you need to hand.

 ### Planning